 Local, state, and federal agencies are directing disaster-related requests for food, clothing, evacuation/transportation assistance, or other immediate assistance to the following organizations and agencies:

-Information regarding student enrollment and attendance rights and policies for displaced students and educational services available to students and families recovering from Hurricane Harvey can be found on the Texas Homeless Education Office website at http://www.theotx.org on this page and the Disaster Response section under Resources (http://www.theotx.org/resource_type/disaster-response/) or by calling 1-800-446-3142.
+Information regarding student enrollment and attendance rights and policies for displaced students and educational services available to students and families recovering from Hurricane Harvey can be found on the Texas Homeless Education Office website at https://www.theotx.org.
+The Disaster Response resources are organized under these three topics:

 To view a summary of education provisions for students affected by Hurricane Harvey, click here.